shrestabs/ucsc-incominggrad/README.md

 - Average rent in Santa Cruz as of 2018-19?
 > 800$/month.
 > Guys looking for housing at $650-$700 housing can contact me.
 I might have a spot of 2 from vacating seniors next year.
 -Average cost of internet?
 > $50-$60/month per house
 - What about SIM cards/cellphones?
 1. Along with your i20 courier, you receive a starter SIM called J1 sim (<https://www.j1simcards.com/>) that you can activate for $25 plan. **Feedback:** The J1's network is really bad on campus.
 There are certain areas within campus (around Porter/Rachel Carson college) where all networks lose data coverage though.
 2. The alternative: $20-$25/month for a 2GB plan by standard providers like At&T, Verizon is the standard.
 2GB will suffice given you would have wifi at home and college.
 A family plan with your roommates will bring cost down to $20.
 3. **Best deal**(after lot of research): I use a $15/month plan with Mint mobile.
 The network is very good for the price you pay.
-I recommend that to you.
-Please use my referral if you plan on buying Mint <http://fbuy.me/lDgC0>
+I recommend Mint.
+Please use my referral if you plan on buying Mint <http://fbuy.me/lDgC0> **Disclaimer:** I am not associated with Mint in anyway and I do not write this point as a promotion/ad.

 - What is the cost of living?
 > Depends on your diet and lifestyle.
 How often do you eat outside?
 You will mostly spend $10-15 per meal per person.
 Even if you are a non-vegetarian you will mostly spend less than $50 a week on necessities.